 The Practical Test is based at one of the many UK Driving Test Centres in the UK or one of the new Multi Purpose Test Centres.
-You will be driving on roads on a predetermined route, accompanied by an examiner from the Driving Standards Agency.
+You will be driving on roads on a predetermined route, accompanied by an examiner from the Driver and Vehicle Standards Agency.
 To pass the test you have to give a safe drive in a variety of different road and traffic conditions, commit less than 15 driving faults, and not commit any serious or dangerous faults.

 If you wish your driving instructor can accompany you on the test, but he or she must sit in the back directly behind you, and not interfere with the test at all.

 It is best to arrive at the test centre 5-10 minutes before your test.
 At the allotted time an examiner will call your name.
 They will then check you licence details and ask you to sign a residency and insurance declaration.
 They will then ask you to lead the way to your car.

 On the way to the car the examiner will ask you to read a number plate on a vehicle at a distance of approximately 20 metres away to check your eyesite.
 If you can not read the number plate successfully the test will terminate there and then.

 Before you start to drive the examiner will ask you one car maintenance related question in the form of a ‘tell’ me question.
 On the test itself, whilst driving, you will be asked one ‘show’ me question.
 If you fail to answer these questions correctly you will be marked with 1 driving fault.